CJ-Felicitas/CJ-Felicitas/README.md

 - SQL

-I'm looking forward to learn Web Development and I'm more interested working on backend.
+I'm looking forward to learn Web Development and I'm more interested working on backend.<br>
+And I'm not good at frontend